XeroAPI/xero-python/xero_python/accounting/docs/AccountingApi.md

 api_instance = AccountingApi(api_client)

 xero_tenant_id = 'YOUR_XERO_TENANT_ID' # str | Xero identifier for Tenant
-currency = { "Code": "USD", "Description": "United States Dollar" } # Currency | Currency object in the body of request idempotency_key = 'KEY_VALUE' # str | This allows you to safely retry requests without the risk of duplicate processing.
+currency = {"Code":"USD","Description":"United States Dollar"} # Currency | Currency object in the body of request idempotency_key = 'KEY_VALUE' # str | This allows you to safely retry requests without the risk of duplicate processing.
 128 character max. (optional)
 try:
     # Create a new currency for a Xero organisation